-In 2018, the Committee determined the base salaries of the NEOs based on the Company's guiding principles and policies and competitive market.
-Mr. Watt received a 12% increase to bring his TDC closer to peer median.
-Messrs.
-Chewens, Brenner and Ms. Halliday each received a 3% salary increase in order to maintain market competitive base salaries and recognize their performance and contribution.
-Mr. Stagliano received a 5% increase to recognize the addition of Consumer Lending and Marketing to his role.
+In 2019, the Committee determined the base salaries of the NEOs based on the Company's guiding principles and policies and competitive market.
+Mr. Watt received a 5% increase to bring his TDC closer to peer median.
+Mr. Chewens received a 3% increase and Mr. Brenner and Ms. Scarlett each received a 5% salary increase in order to maintain market competitive base salaries and recognize their performance and contributions.
+Mr. Stagliano received a 9% increase to recognize his performance and the addition of Business Banking to his role.
 The Committee's recommendations were in line with the results of the compensation analysis provided by Pearl Meyer.
 Pearl Meyer was consulted in the development of the CEO compensation package, including base salary.
-Below are the base salaries for the NEOs for 2018.
+Mr. Moran entered into an employment agreement with the Company on December 16, 2019, which included an annual base salary of \$415,000.
+Below are the base salaries for the NEOs for 2019.

-Name Executive Officer January 1, 2018 Base Pay 2018 Base Pay Increase
+Name Executive Officer January 1, 2019 Base Salary 2019 Base Salary Increase

-John H. Watt, Jr. \$725,000 12%
+John H. Watt, Jr. \$761,000 5%

-Michael J. Chewens \$488,014 3%
+John V. Moran \$415,000 -

-Timothy L. Brenner \$386,250 3%
+Timothy L. Brenner \$406,000 5%

-Joseph R. Stagliano \$372,577 5%
+Joseph R. Stagliano \$406,000 9%

-Sarah A. Halliday \$334,750 3%
+Catherine M. Scarlett \$338,000 5%

+Michael J. Chewens \$502,650 3%